b-vic/port-checker/README.md

 # port-checker
 Connect to destination address(es) to validate connectivity.
 Supports ip address or FQDN (fully qualified domain name).

-This class is intentionally using a default package and all in 1 file to simplify being compiled remotely such as in a limited access environment.
+This class is intentionally using a default package and all in 1 file to simplify being compiled remotely such as in a limited access environment (copy/paste to editor).

 Support for java 8 is intentional to allow legacy environment support.
-Several alternatives exist but aren't always available.
-All you need is java and/or javac.
+Several alternatives to this exist but aren't always available nor parallel processed.
+All you need is java and/or javac if you can't upload a .class file.

 ## Usage